Work in Progress

 Overview

-The Order of Mytvran is a secretive religious order founded by Myrdin Windheim in the aftermath of the Terror, the catastrophic event that forced all peoples of the (current) Weltheas to flee their homelands by sea.
-Although widely regarded by outsiders as a cult, its adherents vehemently reject this label, instead referring to themselves as a “Navigational Faith”.
+The Order of Mytvran is a Secret Society founded by Myrdin Windheim in the aftermath of the Great Terror, the catastrophic event that forced all peoples of the (current) Weltheas to flee their homelands by sea.
+Although widely regarded by outsiders as a cult, its members reject this label.

-The Order worships Mytvran, an mysterious god often depicted as a colossal squid with a single vast eye.
+The Order worships Mytvran, a mysterious creature often depicted as a colossal squid with a single vast eye.

 Historical Origins